top of page

 Moise Verneau of “Money & Violence”

-Douglas Apparicio; Chaleta Drayton; and Tiffon Dunn of “Project Heat”
+Douglas Aparicio; Chaleta Drayton; and Tiffon Dunn of “Project Heat”

 DAY 4 Saturday, August 6th THE CULTURE

-On Saturday, the Hip-Hop Film Festival brings to the forefront the films of directors, producers and teams who grew up in the culture of Hip-Hop...and instead of the microphone, they picked up the camera.
-Visually entertaining and educational, the closing films are the culmination of four days of fresh.
+On Saturday, the Hip-Hop Film Festival brings to the forefront the films of directors, producers, and teams who grew up in the culture of Hip-Hop...and instead of the microphone, they picked up the camera.
+Visually entertaining and educational, the closing films are the culmination of four days of freshness.

 SCHEDULED MOVIES AND PANELS

-The Picture (Sage Love / Suga Ray) The story of Haitian born, 22 year old, Jack (played by Mike Press).
-Receiving his American Passport in the mail ignites an empowering, life changing conversation between Jack and his Grandpa (played by Tarikk Mudu) about his ancestral roots in the Haitian Revolution.
+The Picture (Sage Love / Suga Ray) The story of a Haitian-born, 22-year-old, Jack (played by Mike Press).
+Receiving his American Passport in the mail ignites an empowering, life-changing conversation between Jack and his Grandpa (played by Tarikk Mudu) about his ancestral roots in the Haitian Revolution.

-Daddy Duty (Nikki Bates) – an action drama set to music in which a father who finds out his daughter’s doll has been stolen and he decides to get it back.
-Raise Up: The World Is Our Gym (Rain Bennett) – An underground urban fitness movement risks losing its identity as a social tool as it becomes the fastest growing international sport.
-A new hip-hop style of exercise in the parks and playground of New York City caught the eye of youth all over the world through the advent and use of social media.
+Daddy Duty (Nikki Bates) – an action drama set to music in which a father finds out his daughter’s doll has been stolen and he decides to get it back.
+Raise: The World Is Our Gym (Rain Bennett) – An underground urban fitness movement risks losing its identity as a social tool as it becomes the fastest-growing international sport.
+A new hip-hop style of exercise in the parks and playgrounds of New York City caught the eye of youth all over the world through the advent and use of social media.
 The subsequent global explosion created organizations, leagues, and hundreds of teams performing this so-called ‘street workout’ as a sport.
 But the Russians and Americans are at it again, as major stylistic differences along with opposing views for the future of the sport, block the path to global unity.

 Rise of the Orisha (Nosa Igbinedion) Introducing the next chapter in the first African Superhero franchise.
 Amina, a young doctor, has her life thrown into turmoil when a politician’s son dies under her supervision.
 Things get more complicated when she is possessed by the water goddess Yemoja.
 Now troubled by mystical visions, Amina must find a way to clear her name and save her sanity before it is too late.

-New Day Same Time (Tiffani Steljamin) – Strangers with opposing views have a chance encounter which leads to a life-changing moment.
+New Day Same Time (Tiffani Steljamin) – Strangers with opposing views have a chance encounter that leads to a life-changing moment.
 Tobacco Burn (Alvaro Valente) – Motivated by the primal instinct to protect, Marcus, a young slave, wants to kill Sherman, the hateful overseer that has been raping Loretta.
-In an attempt to subvert the slave, this film examines the pathos of oppressed men and highlights the complexities of exercising ones will.
-Verona (Romeo Brooks) – Verona, a beautiful young woman in antebellum Georgia, is born into to a prominent family.
-Yet, being of mixed-race, she is made a slave by her own father, and is forbidden to love anyone, slave or free.
-Becoming infatuated by a young slave, Verona is, soon after, forced by her circumstances to come to terms with the futility of her new haunting, uniquely somber parody of the Technicolor melodramas of the 1940s and 1950s.
-A backward gaze at American slavery observed through layers of history, popular cinema, culture and myth, from contemporary race relations all the way back to the antebellum.
+In an attempt to subvert the slave, this film examines the pathos of oppressed men and highlights the complexities of exercising one's will.
+Verona (Romeo Brooks) – Verona, a beautiful young woman in antebellum Georgia, is born into a prominent family.
+Yet, being of mixed race, she is made a slave by her father and is forbidden to love anyone, slave or free.
+Becoming infatuated with a young slave, Verona is, soon after, forced by her circumstances to come to terms with the futility of her new haunting, uniquely somber parody of the Technicolor melodramas of the 1940s and 1950s.
+A backward gaze at American slavery is observed through layers of history, popular cinema, culture, and myth, from contemporary race relations back to the antebellum.

 For additional information on the Hip-Hop Film Festival, you may log onto www.hiphopfilmfestivalnyc.com